 This gorgeous, hearty Chicken Salad Niçoise can be made with any seasonal vegetables that you happen to have on hand.
 Topped with roast chicken and homemade croutons, a free-form Salad Niçoise makes an easy, colorful, delicious meal.

-This particular recipe for Chicken Salad Niçoise includes red potatoes, hard boiled eggs, tomatoes, and chicken, sautéed green beans and red peppers left over from last night’s roast chicken dinner.
-But feel free to use whatever vegetables you like.
+This particular recipe includes red potatoes, hard-boiled eggs, tomatoes, and roast chicken, and sautéed green beans and red peppers.
+But this is the kind of salad for which you can use whatever vegetables you like.

-This gorgeous, hearty Chicken Salad Niçoise can be made with any seasonal vegetables that you happen to have on hand.
-Topped with an unconventional dressing, chicken, and homemade croutons, free-form salad Niçoise makes an easy, colorful, delicious meal.
+This delicious, hearty Chicken Salad Niçoise can be made with any seasonal vegetables that you happen to have on hand.

 For the Vinaigrette:

-- 1 tbsp minced fresh thyme – OR – 1 tsp dried thyme
+- 1 tablespoon minced fresh thyme - OR, 1 teaspoon dried thyme

-- 1 tbsp minced fresh oregano – OR – 1 tsp dried oregano
+- 1 tablespoon minced fresh oregano - OR, 1 teaspoon dried oregano

 For the salad: